-Patricia Francis, Curator at Gallery Oldham, on a surviving collection of lantern slides that fortuitously made their way back in to the collection
+Patricia Francis, Curator at Gallery Oldham, on a colourful collection of lantern slides of Victorian caterpillars that fortuitously made its way back into the collection

 You can still see these wonderful caterpillars in the wild if you’re lucky enough – they’re still there, but perhaps in reduced numbers now.

 They are all moth caterpillars.
 There is a Kentish Glory, which as the names suggests, used to be quite widespread in the south but is now “nationally scarce” and is only to be found in Scotland at Rannoch, Aberdeenshire and Morayshire.

 The big pink one is a Hummingbird hawk-moth, and there is a silkworm, an American variety with the silk cocoon where natural silk comes from, and one of them looks like the Very Hungry Caterpillar!

 The caterpillars have been photographed on their food plant – the specific food plant to that species and occasionally there’s a pupae, or chrysalis, on the image that would then develop in to the adult.

 All of the slides are remarkably clear, but I don’t know how they were taken, or whether they were hand tinted, I mean, did they produce colour lantern slides?
 Has someone painted all of these?
 I don’t know enough about the photographic process, but they fascinate me on all levels.

 There was a trade in these lantern slides, and a company in Manchester called Flatters and Garnett, traded in every manner of scientific tools and aides, microscopes and collecting equipment.
 They produced catalogues and people bought all kinds things from them.
 I think a lot of these older collections that facilitated learning are just equally as fascinating as the actual pinned insects and the pressed flowers; these are equally interesting to me as the objects themselves.